 For more info on the Blizzard Stream Awards, please visit our original blog post here.

-We've laid out how each data driven awards category was tabulated and provided a full list of award winners and runners-up below.
-This information can also be viewed on Blog.Twitch.tv.
+We’ve laid out how each data driven awards category was tabulated, provided a full list of award winners, and a list of the runners-up below and on Blog.Twitch.tv.

-Twitch's army of data robots and scientists scoured their databases to find the top streamers for the following six categories:
+Data Driven Categories - Twitch's army of data robots and scientists scoured their databases to find the top streamers for the following six categories

 - Most Active Viewer – Awarded to the viewer who is following the most Blizzard channels

 - Most Dedicated Viewer – Awarded to the viewer who had the most active subscriptions to Blizzard channels at end of 2013